 From Prairie there are multiple climbs and a fast descent through the woods on Forest Service roads to Anderson Ranch Reservoir and the town of Pine.
 Pine has a restaurant and a mini mart for resupply.
 Continue on to Featherville along the S. Fork of the Boise River.
 Multiple camping and hot spring opportunities are available.
 Featherville has a saloon, general store and a restaurant – great food, drink and people in this out of the way micro-town.

 From Featherville the route goes to Ketchum on rolling dirt Forest Service roads paralleling the river for most of the way.
 Due to wash outs from floods, there are several boulder fields that must be navigated along with a narrow trail as you roll into Smokey Bar.
 Then a long climb up to Dollarhide Summit in the central Smoky Mountains with majestic views of the vast Idaho wilderness.
 A long rocky switchback descent through the recent fire burned forest takes you to the town of Ketchum.
 Excellent camping on the river and several hot springs are in this area.
 Wildlife is abundant and black bears forage between the road and the river.
 Be bear aware!

 Ketchum is a great mountain town nestled in the Wood River Valley with all services and a bike shop close to the route.
 The route goes north on exceptional single track before you access the scenic two-track Harriman Trail, named after Averill Harriman, the man who conceived and built Sun Valley.
 There’s plenty of camping in this area with imposing views to the east of the Boulder and Pioneer Mountains.
-The Harriman Trail spits you out at the base of Galena Summit, where you then grind up to the top of this high mountain pass via Titus Lake on single track.
+The Harriman Trail spits you out at the base of Galena Summit, where you then grind/hike up to the top of this high mountain pass via Titus Lake on single track.
 Big panoramic views are to the north of the glacially carved Sawtooth Mountains and Sawtooth Valley.